 Only 10 years ago, if you had spine surgery, you could expect to take as much as one year before returning to normal activities.
-“Minimally invasive techniques allow for shorter hospital stays, faster recovery, and smaller scars,” says Michael P. Donahue, DO, orthopaedic spine surgeon on staff at Crittenton.
+“Minimally invasive techniques allow for shorter hospital stays, faster recovery, and smaller scars, especially with back surgery” says Michael P. Donahue, DO, Orthopaedic spine surgeon on staff at Crittenton.

 Dr. Donahue has advanced training in diseases of the spine.
 He is a graduate of the prestigious Maryland Orthopaedic Spine Fellowship in Baltimore and has trained in minimally invasive techniques.

 Degenerated disks are among the most common causes of low back pain.
 These disks, made up mostly of water, separate and cushion the spinal column’s 29 vertebrae.
 They naturally lose water with age.
 As this happens, the disk compresses.

 Degenerated disks are more likely to become herniated or ruptured—also known as a slipped disk.
 But severe trauma, such as an auto accident, can cause a normal disk to rupture or make a ruptured disk worse.
 The ruptured disk pushes outward, sometimes pressing on nerves.
 This results in pain, muscle weakness, or numbness that can radiate from the back to the legs and feet.